haraldbo/ikt524-should-i-eat-that/README.md

 Sqlite3 database.
 Run the init_db function in [database.py](./database.py) to initialize it

 ## Training scripts
-Python scripts for training the models.
+Python scripts for training the models

 ## Dataset analysis
-Python scripts for analysing the data
+Python scripts for analysing the datasets

 ## Web frontend for testing
 ```bash